Culture statistics - international trade in cultural goods

 Main statistical findings

 Cultural goods do not penetrate markets and are not consumed by households in the same way as other more common products of mass consumption.
-Cultural group is also very heterogeneous as concerns the volumes or values of its traded products.
-There is much lower demand for embroidery, maps, and architectural plans and drawings, for example, than for CDs and DVDs.
-The differences in consumption characteristics of cultural goods, the structure of the industrial production and its specialisation in different Member States have an impact on patterns of imports and exports of cultural goods.
+The category is also very heterogeneous as concerns the values of its traded products.
+There is much lower demand for embroidery, maps, and architectural plans and drawings, for example, than for CDs, video games or jewellery.
+The differences in consumption characteristics of cultural products, the structure and specialisation of the economic sectors in different Member States, the technological innovations driving new consumption trends all have an impact on patterns of imports and exports of cultural goods.

 Uneven trends in cultural trade at country level: from two-digit increase to two-digit fall

-The AAGR of Poland’s cultural imports (+ 20 %) was by far the highest rate in the EU (in large part due to a big increase in the films, video games and consoles and CDs, DVDs and gramophone records) (see Figure 2).
-The AAGR was positive in only four other EU Member States: Lithuania, Malta, Slovenia and Estonia.
-Cyprus, which had the second lowest AAGR for exports, registered the steepest fall for imports (– 10 % per year), which affected 8 out of 11 groups of cultural goods.
-Greece and Hungary were two other Member States with a significant decrease in their cultural imports AAGRs (around – 9 %).
+Regarding imports, the AAGR of Poland’s cultural imports (+ 25 %) was by far the highest rate in the EU (in large part due to a big increase in imports of the films, videos, video games and consoles) (see Figure 2).
+The AAGR was positive in other 13 EU Member States and notably in Latvia, Croatia, Czech Republic and Lithuania.
+The steepest fall for imports (by more than – 5 % per year) was registered in 5 countries: Finland, Denmark, Sweden, Cyprus and Belgium, out of which the first three experienced also an important decrease in cultural exports.

 Contribution of cultural trade to overall trade

-Despite the growth in values, the extra-EU exports in cultural goods still account for quite a low proportion of total extra-EU exports (0.80 % in 2008 to 0.83 % in 2015).
+Despite the growth in cultural trade value between 2011 and 2016, the extra-EU exports in cultural goods (see Figure 3) still accounted for quite a low proportion of total extra-EU exports (1.3 % in 2011 and 1.5 % in 2016).

-At EU level, cultural goods made up 0.7 % of total extra-EU imports in 2015 compared to 0.8 % in 2008 (see Figure 4).
-Poland and Croatia were the only EU Member States for which the weight of cultural imports in overall imports (intra-EU and extra-EU) was greater in 2015 than in 2008.
-Poland was also among the EU Member States that recorded an increase in imports in terms of absolute values (the others were Estonia, Lithuania, Malta and Slovenia).
-But the biggest proportion of cultural imports in total imports was recorded in the United Kingdom (1.02 %).
-Only three more countries registered shares slightly above the overall EU level (0.7 %): the Netherlands, Austria and Poland.
-The country for which cultural goods made up the lowest percentage of total imports was Hungary, with 0.15 %.
+At EU level, cultural goods made up 1.1 % of total extra-EU imports in 2016 compared to 0.9 % in 2011 (see Figure 4).
+In 12 Member States the weight of cultural imports in total imports (intra-EU and extra-EU) was greater in 2016 than in 2011.
+The contribution of cultural imports to total imports grew notably in Poland and in Latvia but the biggest proportion of cultural imports in total imports was recorded in the United Kingdom (1.5 %).
+Only three more countries registered shares slightly above the overall EU level: France, Luxembourg and Austria.
+The cultural imports made up the lowest percentage of total imports in Lithuania, Romania and Hungary.

 Intra- and extra-EU trade

-EU trade can be analysed from two perspectives: as intra-EU trade (between EU Member States) and extra-EU trade (with non EU countries).
+EU trade can be analysed from two perspectives: as intra-EU trade (between EU Member States) and extra-EU trade (with non- EU countries).
 The ratio between the two is an indication of the heterogeneity of a country’s trade patterns and, to some extent, reflects its historical ties and geographical location.
-However, the indicator on intra- and extra-EU trade must be interpreted with caution, in particular for the phenomenon of quasi-transit (with particular relevance for some countries, e.g. the Netherlands).
+However, it is essential, therefore, that users interpret the indicator on intra- and extra-EU with caution, in particular for the phenomenon of quasi-transit (with relevance for some countries, e.g. the Netherlands).

-Similarly, as regards imports of cultural goods, intra-EU trade (54 %) exceeded extra-EU trade (see Figure 6).
-Extra-EU imports predominated in only two EU Member States: the Netherlands (85 %) and the United Kingdom (78 %).
-In all the other EU Member States, the proportion of intra-EU cultural imports was over 60 %, ranging from 62 % in Germany to 96 % in Luxembourg.
+As regards EU Member States imports of cultural goods, in 2016, intra-EU trade (56 %) exceeded extra-EU trade (see Figure 6).
+Extra-EU imports predominated in only two EU Member States: the Netherlands (83 %) and the United Kingdom (63 %).
+In the remaining EU Member States, the proportion of intra-EU cultural imports was predominant but varied a lot across countries ranging from 51 % in France to 93 % in Slovakia.
+21 EU countries imported at least 70 % of cultural goods from other EU countries.

 EU trade in cultural goods by product

-In 2015, works of art (which include paintings, engravings, designs and sculptures) were the leading category in extra-EU exports of cultural goods (49 %).
-Together, works of art, books and antiques made up almost 80 % of extra-EU cultural exports.
-On the other hand, photographic plates and films, maps and architectural plans and drawings each accounted for less than 1 % (see Table 2).
+In 2016, jewellery articles made of precious metal and precious stones were the leading category in extra-EU exports of cultural goods (40 %).
+Together with works of art, books and audio-visual and interactive media, they made up 85 % of extra-EU cultural exports.
+On the other hand, recorded media with music, photographic plates and films, maps and architectural plans and drawings did not exceed 2 % each (see Table 2).

-The main categories of EU imports of cultural products from non-EU countries were films, video games and consoles (31 %), works of art (22 %) and books (16 %).
-These three categories together made up 69 % of the total extra-EU imports (see Table 3).
+In 2016, the main categories of EU imports of cultural products from non-EU countries (extra-EU trade) were jewellery (35 %), films, video games and consoles (19 %), works of art (14 %) and books (10 %).
+These four categories together made up 77 % of the total extra-EU imports (see Table 3).

 Main EU partners in cultural trade

-As regards extra EU partners of cultural exports, two fifths were earmarked for the United States in 2015.
-Together, the United States and Switzerland accounted for 60 % of EU exports to non-EU countries (see Figure 7), mostly in the works of art category.
-Trade with the United States became even more significant between 2008 and 2015 (increasing from 27 % to 41 %), while the percentage for Switzerland slightly dropped (from 22 % to 19 %).
-Between 2008 and 2015, the top 10 destinations for EU cultural exports (in which China replaced South Africa) increased their share from close to 75 % to 81 % of the total.
-The proportion going to Hong Kong rose considerably — from 2 % in 2008 to 7 % in 2015.
+As regards extra EU partners of cultural exports, 28 % were earmarked for Switzerland and 26 % for the United States in 2016.
+Together with Hong Kong (10 %), these three countries accounted for 64 % of EU exports to non-EU countries (see Figure 7).
+Trade with the United States became even more significant between 2011 and 2016 (increasing from 18 % to 26 %), while the percentage for Switzerland and Hong Kong remained more or less stable.
+Between 2011 and 2016, the top 10 destinations for EU cultural exports (in which Qatar replaced Turkey) increased their share from 75 % to 81 % of the total.

 Import — China the biggest EU partner but losing importance

-The highest proportion of extra-EU imports of cultural goods in 2015 was from China (mostly films, video games and consoles), although this proportion decreased from 52 % in 2008 to 40 % in 2015 (see Figure 8).
-China was followed by the United States, whose share increased from 22 % in 2008 to 29 % in 2015 (mostly made up of works of art).
-Singapore (which had been ranked eighth biggest source of imports of cultural goods in 2008) disappeared from the top 10 rankings in 2015 and was replaced by Canada.
-Overall, sources of imports were more concentrated than destinations of exports: in 2015, the EU’s top 10 partners accounted for 94 % of its cultural imports.
+The highest proportion of extra-EU imports of cultural goods in 2016 was from China (mostly films, videos, video games and consoles), although this proportion decreased from 34 % in 2011 to 26 % in 2016 (see Figure 8).
+China was followed by Switzerland, whose share increased from 15 % in 2011 to 23 % in 2016 (mostly made up of jewellery articles) and overtook the United States (22 %).
+Mexico (which had been ranked tenth biggest source of imports of cultural goods in 2011 disappeared from the top 10 ranking in 2016 and was replaced by United Arab Emirates.
+Overall, sources of imports were more concentrated than destinations of exports: in 2016, the EU’s top 10 partners accounted for 93 % of its cultural imports.

 Data sources and availability